Little brown myotis, Little brown bat, Little brown myotis

 L

-The Little brown bats are insectivores, they feed upon a wide variety of insects, including hoppers, mosquitoes, midges, caddisflies, moths, small beetles and, occasionally, spiders.
+The Little brown bats are insectivores, they feed upon a wide variety of insects, including hoppers, mosquitoes, midges, caddisflies, moths, small beetles, and, occasionally, spiders.

 Little brown bats have polygynandrous mating system.
 They have two phases of mating, during which males mate with a number of females; the active phase, when both mates are awake and alert, and the passive phase, when active males mate with torpid bats of both sexes.
-They mate between September and October, while ovulation and fertilization takes place in spring.
+They mate between September and October, while fertilization takes place in spring.
 After 50-60 days of gestation, the female yields a single pup.
 The female is able to distinguish its offspring from other pups due to identifying call and odor.
-The baby is nursed by its mother, feeding exclusively upon maternal milk for the first 18 - 21 days and being weaned at the age of 3 weeks.
+The baby is nursed by its mother, feeding exclusively upon maternal milk for the first 18-21 days and being weaned at the age of 3 weeks.
 Then, at about 4 weeks old, the pup begins to fly, becoming independent.
 Female bats first give birth within the first or second year of their lives.

 The Little brown bat is widespread across its range, but the overall number of their population is currently unknown.
 On the IUCN Red List, the Little brown bat is classified as Least Concern (LC) with a stable population trend.

 Little brown bats play a significant role in the local ecosystem, controlling populations of insects.
-Moreover, they hugely contribute to pollinization and serve as seed dispersers of a wide variety of plant species.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...